kachick/chawan/doc/config.md

 <td>third-party-cookie</td>
 <td>regex/array of regexes</td>
 <td>Domains for which third-party cookies are allowed on this domain.
 Note:
-this only works for buffers which share the same cookie jar.</td>
+this only works for buffers which share the same cookie jar.<br>
+Note: regexes are handled according to the [regex handling](#regex-handling) rules.</td>
 </tr>

 <tr>